 - Nudity, even the illusion of such, is strictly forbidden.

-- Participants can only sign up for one slot in the contest either walk-on or a skit.
-Max of 8 participants on each slot.
+- Participants can only sign up for one slot in the contest.
+Max of 6 participants on each slot.

 - Entry slots are non-transferable.